What is uDig?

 The Spatial Toolbox

 You’ll also need to load the JGRASS toolbox.
-After a bit of effort and searching around, there are .jar files containing the GRASS modules.
+After a bit of effort and searching around, JAR files contain the GRASS modules.

 After this is loaded, uDig now has the firepower for complex vector operations